What Are The 5 Best Platforms To Teach Online

 You might be looking for a dedicated course platform, or a platform completely dedicated to hosting your classes and course content.
 But you do have other options.

-All-in-one course platforms go above and beyond basic course creation functionality to help you run webinars, developer email sequences, and more.
+All-in-one course platforms offer beyond basic course creation functionality to help you run webinars, developer email sequences, and more.
 If you already have a WordPress website, there are plugins or themes that can help you host a class on your site, like Learndash and Zippy Courses.

 Another possibility is an online course marketplace where your class becomes part of a catalog—think Udemy, LinkedIn Learning, Skillshare and Coursera.
 This means you get an existing student base to market your courses to, but you don’t own the hosting and you have significantly less control; students usually pay a flat monthly fee for access to unlimited premium classes on these platforms, so you don’t get say over your course’s price.
 In most cases, you get paid via a revenue share.
 You also don’t usually get access to your students’ email addresses, so it’s not a plus for your email marketing the same way using a dedicated course platform can be.